thecognicode/mini_corpus_project/README.md

 python -m spacy download en_core_web_sm

 ### Special Thanks

-to Project Gutenberg for providing free access to stories like:

-- Pollyanna by Eleanor H. Porter

-- Winnie-the-Pooh by A. A. Milne

-- Peter Pan by J. M. Barrie
+Thanks to Project Gutenberg for making Pollyanna by Eleanor H. Porter, Winnie-the-Pooh by A. A. Milne, and Peter Pan by J. M. Barrie freely available to the public.